I just wanted to tell you a little more about our collection of Oak pendants that will be in store a little later today, Saturday 20th June at 10am.

 Our first time working with this beautiful Maple wood, revealed these glorious markings

-Sycamore, and deciding on a tree’s energy…
+Sycamore, and feeling a tree’s energy…

 We sometimes get asked how we decide what ‘energy’ represents a particular tree, so I hope this post shares a little insight into how we connect with and learn from trees…